SGDInstitute/apollo/content/collections/pages/mblgtacc/speakers-events.md

         content:
           -
             type: text
-            text: 'We''ll be able to share more information on specific workshops following the conclusion of the workshop selection process.'
+            text: 'We''ll be able to share more information on specific workshops in late September when session descriptions are final.'
       -
         type: paragraph
     type: content